Adult Prevention and Early Treatment for PTSD

 - Early Treatment Interventions with Low Effect

 - A Stepped and Collaborative Care Model has primarily been tested among injured patients.
 It includes integrated care and provision of flexible interventions based on identified need.
 Intervention is normally CBT-based, but may also include other psychological approaches (e.g. motivational interviewing), components of case management, and psychopharmacotherapy.
+For more information, watch the ISTSS Conversations with Creators episode on Stepped Collaborative Care with the developer of this model of intervention, Dr. Douglas Zatzick:

 - Early Treatment Interventions with Emerging Evidence